ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 A system in Entities is a struct or a class, with one method that gets invoked at a certain time in each frame.
 You can’t start systems from other systems, you can only schedule them to happen before or after another system.
 If a system doesn’t access any global state, but instead statically specifies which components it wants to access, it will be able to be run asynchronously in the background.
 If the system writes new data to components, other systems wanting to read from those components will be scheduled to run after that system has completed.
 If multiple systems want read-only access to component data, they can be scheduled to be run at the same time on different background threads.

-Whereas in the standard Unity system you are desentivized from using a lot of `GetComponent` and `FindObjectsByType`, instead wanting to cache the responses to these, in the Entities ECS, this pattern is actually encouraged.
+Whereas in the standard Unity system you are desensitized from using a lot of `GetComponent` and `FindObjectsByType`, instead wanting to cache the responses to these, in the Entities ECS, this pattern is actually encouraged.
 Component data is not scattered around in memory in heap-allocated C# objects; instead they are packed tightly in arrays, making looping over them very efficient and cache-friendly.
 Say that, as in the previous example, you want to find all objects that have a `Unit` and `Health` component, this is as easy as making an `EntityQuery<Unit, Health>`, and then looping over it (syntax-wise it’s not as simple as that, but we’ll get to it).
 Doing it this way is as efficient as for-looping over an array, since that it essentially what it’s doing.
 There are also ways to optimize storage further, by chucking the data based on specific properties.

 This more efficient approach changes the way you want to structure your objects.
 In the traditional system, you want to chunk things together in bigger components, so you avoid having a lot of references, and potential for nullref-exceptions.
 Like a Health component that tracks health, exposes events for health changing, handles unit death, and possibly also defence, blocking, dodging, hit effects, sounds, etc. In Entities ECS, these big components are very much discouraged.
 Since splitting things into multiple components has such a low overhead now, we can instead make a Health component, a Physical Defence component, a component for Magical Defence, Dodge, Block, and so on.
 Then, the system for dealing damage can find the relevant components, and if a component doesn’t exist, use a default value.